 Different Types of Business Licenses

-Since there are so many different industries that require business licenses, it’s important to know exactly which license your business is required to have.
+Since there are so many industries that require business licenses, it’s important to know exactly which license your business is required to have.
 Below you will find a list of different types of business licenses companies can qualify for.

 - Business operating license: Always obtained in either the state or city, an operating license will give you permission to operate.
 Most often you will need to apply for this license at both the city and state levels because there are different requirements for each.